frillip/averclock/README.md

 Forked from @naggie/averclock

 Requires a [Sparkfun SPI serial display][1] with SS connected on PIN_B4 and a watch crystal on the Timer1 oscillator pins.
-The PIC itself is clocked at 16MHz using the internal oscillator.
+The PIC itself is clocked at 32MHz using the internal oscillator.

 Time is automatically set from your computer's time when you compile the code.

-Connect an LDR on the high side of a potential divider to PIN_A0 for automatic brightness control.
+Connect an LDR on the low side of a potential divider (or an LED in reverse bias) to PIN_A0 for automatic brightness control.

 Bluetooth control